Nowikens/DRF-mailing-API/README.md

 #### 3. Install Redis
 [For linux/mac](https://redis.io/download) - Download needed files, scroll downand follow instructions.\
 [For windows](https://github.com/microsoftarchive/redis/releases/tag/win-3.0.504) - For windows You have to download ` Redis-x64-3.0.504.zip` file.
 Extract containing files, place of extraction does not matter.

+You can of course use other Celery broker if You like, you can find them [HERE](https://docs.celeryproject.org/en/stable/getting-started/brokers/)
 #### 4. Clone repository and install requirements
 ```bash
 # Clone repository